 Image: GreenDrop Recycling

-If there’s one way you can showcase your brand’s offers, then product illustrations are your best bet.
-Product illustrations can be used on websites and business apps to create better user experience.
+If there’s one way you can showcase your brand’s offers, product illustrations are your best bet.
+They can be used on websites and business apps to create a better user experience.

-It all starts with a design brief, analysis, and research on the features and benefits of the product.
-The illustrator then considers the audience’s pain points, or problems and how the product can resolve their issues.
+It all starts with a design brief, analysis, and research on the product’s features and benefits.
+The illustrator then considers the audience’s pain points or problems and how the product can resolve their issues.
 This process makes it easier for artists to create excellent product illustrations that highlight the product’s value.

 Some factors to consider when creating product illustrations are: